guanyadong/cross_task_training_sed/README.md

 <figure>
  <img src="./pic/framwork.PNG" alt="alt text">
- <figcaption>Overall architecture of the proposed method.
+ <figcaption>Fig. 1.
+Overall architecture of the proposed method.
 The superscripts s and t in the output results denote the student model and teacher model, respectively.
 During the test stage, the SOD branch can be omitted to reduce the computation and storage resources.</figcaption>
 </figure>

 ## Get started